rematch/rematch/CONTRIBUTING.md

 ### How do I set up the project?

-Run [`npm install`](https://npmjs.com/) and edit code in the `packages/core|loading|any-plugin/src/` folder.
+Run [`yarn install`](https://classic.yarnpkg.com/lang/en) and edit code in the `packages/core|loading|any-plugin/src/` folder.
 It's luckily very simple! :wink:

-> We use [lerna](https://github.com/lerna/lerna) to make this work as a monorepo under the hood.
+> We use [lerna](https://github.com/lerna/lerna) to make this work as a monorepo under the hood and [Yarn Workspaces](https://classic.yarnpkg.com/blog/2017/08/02/introducing-workspaces/).

 ### How do I verify and test my changes?

 To make development process easier we provide a Sandbox React application in this repo which automatically uses your local version of the `rematch` library.
 That means when you make any changes in the `packages/rematch/core/src/` folder they'll show up automatically there!
-(You only need to run npm run build for reloading dist folder)
+(You only need to run yarn build for reloading dist folder)

 ## Credits